sando38/helm-ejabberd/README.md

 A short summary:

+* Includes an elector service to create kubernetes `leases` for pod leaders.
-* Includes a custom script to automatically detect and join a cluster
+* Includes custom scripts to automatically detect and join a cluster.
-* Slighlty modified `ejabberdctl` to use correct naming conventions for ejabberd clusters
+* Slighlty modified `ejabberdctl` to use correct naming conventions for ejabberd clusters in kubernetes.
 * Stipped/ hardened image by deleting all unneccessary packages from the image, e.g. package managers, etc.
-* Includes additional libraries for ejabberd contribution modules `ejabberd_auth_http`, `mod_captcha_rust` and `mod_ecaptcha`
+* Includes additional libraries for ejabberd contribution modules `ejabberd_auth_http`, `mod_captcha_rust` and `mod_ecaptcha`.
 * The three mentioned modules plus `mod_s3_upload` are installed in the image already.
-* No ACME support, mounting your certs as k8s secrets is necessary
+* No ACME support, mounting your certs as k8s secrets is necessary.
-* No support for CAPTCHA scripts, due to the nature of the stripped image
+* No support for CAPTCHA scripts, due to the nature of the stripped image.

 ### Image tags